 The deadline for submission of the complete Ph.D.
-Admissions Packet is 20 March for the following summer matriculation.
-The submission deadline for the complete Ed.D. admissions packet is 4 weeks prior to the beginning of each semester.
+Admissions Packet is March 20 for the following summer matriculation.
+The submission deadline for the complete Ed.D. admissions packet is July 31 for Fall, December 1 for Spring, and May 1 for Summer.